The popularity of game design has exploded as everyone realized that games aren’t going anywhere. This billion-dollar industry is here to stay.

-A great way to stand out is to be at the forefront of cool new ways for engaging and interacting with end-users.
+A great way to stand out is to be at the forefront of cool new ways of engaging and interacting with end-users.
 The program also focuses on teamwork and collaboration.

 This skill is vital for succeeding in your job with game developers of any size.
 Creative leadership is another valuable asset that receives some attention from this program.

-Becker University is another highly ranked school offering a BA in Interactive Media.
-The program goes by a slightly different name, but has a number of similarities.
+Becker College is another highly ranked school offering a BA in Interactive Media.
+The program goes by a slightly different name but has a number of similarities.